apann21/EnvyNails/README.md

 - Problems that you have encountered
 Connecting Firebase with Ionic App - problems with install and imports ..
-'AngularFire not found'
+'AngularFire not found' Implementing Calender (date-picker) with Ionic does not work.
+Tried many solutions but failed.
+Tried to import Jquery date-picker but ran to too many errors.
+Will use Ionic's DateTime instead.

 Things left to be implemented
 - Contact Page (May or may not be implemented)